DynamicDevices/IoT-Interview-Questions/README.md

 - What do you like to read?
 Do on your time off?
 Pets?
 So - AMA.
 I asked you a bunch of stuff, it's your turn, nothing off-limits, only fair, right?

+- What have you learnt recently and what do you want to learn?

 ## General IoT Industry Awareness

 - What is IoT, to you?